Solar and other generation

 The sections below provide more information regarding embedded generation (eg solar, batteries, wind, etc) and how to connect to the UE network.

 Solar panels (or solar PV) on the roof of your home or business converts energy from the sun into electricity.
-When the sun’s shining, your panels convert the sun’s energy into electricity that you can use.
-At night time or when it’s cloudy, you’ll still draw the electricity you need from our network.
+When the sun is shining, your panels are converting the sun’s energy into electricity that you can use.
+At night or when it’s cloudy, you draw the electricity you need from our network.

-Solar panels are normally connected to an inverter which converts electricity for your home and our network.
+Solar panels are normally connected to an inverter which coverts electricity for your home and our network.

 Batteries allow excess electrical energy to be stored at a premise.
 At a later time, they can then provide this energy back to you or our network as electricity.

-For example, instead of exporting excess electricity produced by a solar generator onto our network, it is used to charge your battery.
-When the solar generator is not producing electricity in the evening, the battery can discharge and provide the stored excess electricity back to you and our network.
+For example, instead of exporting excess electricity produced by a solar generator (panels and inverter) on to our network, it is used to charge your battery.
+When the solar generator is not producing electricity in the evening, the battery provides the stored excess electricity back to you and our network.

 United Energy considers battery storage to be a form of generation and therefore is included in the total generation capacity for the premises.

 A Micro Embedded Generator is a sub-classification of Embedded Generator.
-The key defining features of a Micro Embedded Generator is that the total generator capacity to the network point of connection:
+The key defining features of an Micro Embedded Generator is that the total generator capacity to the network point of connection: